fastify/fastify/docs/Plugins.md

 ---

 Fastify allows the user to extend its functionalities with plugins.
 A plugin can be a set of routes, a server [decorator](./Decorators.md) or whatever.
-The API that you will need to use one or more plugins, is `register`.<br/>
+The API that you will need to use one or more plugins, is `register`.

 By default, `register` creates a *new scope*, this means that if you do some changes to the Fastify instance (via `decorate`), this change will not be reflected to the current context ancestors, but only to its sons.
 This feature allows us to achieve plugin *encapsulation* and *inheritance*, in this way we create a *direct acyclic graph* (DAG) and we will not have issues caused by cross dependencies.